Frangula californica: Cultivation

 This plant is cultivated as an ornamental plant by plant nurseries, for planting in native plant, water conserving, and wildlife gardens; in large pots and containers; and in natural landscaping and habitat restoration projects.

 It is also used for erosion control, and is usually deer resistant.
+Erosion control usually occurs with this plant on dry steep hillsides where the roots keep in place and protect the surrounding land from weather erosion.
+Due to this plant being unpalatable to deer, it is commonly used for ornamental purposes, including landscape decor.
+This plant is also drought tolerant and not difficult to maintain, due to it being easy to prune and shape.
 As a pollinator plant it is of special value to native butterflies and bees.
+Regeneration normally occurs quickly after fire and show constant vegtative regeneration, except when in extreme or abnormal conditions.

 Cultivars

 Cultivars of the species, for use as an ornamental plant, include: